-Research published as part of the Secretary of State for Work and Pensions Inquiry into the Underlying Causes of Accidents in Construction revealed that HSE Inspectors repeatedly indentify several factors making foreign or migrant workers potentially at greater risk risk than British born workers.
+Research published as part of the Secretary of State for Work and Pensions Inquiry into the Underlying Causes of Accidents in Construction revealed that HSE Inspectors repeatedly identify several factors making foreign or migrant workers potentially at greater risk than British born workers.
 These were:

 Construction Skills, the Sector Skills Council for the construction industry, has developed web-based teaching materials to help overseas workers.
 It also provides construction employers with information and support tools to help ensure that any overseas workers they employ are properly qualified and competent.

 Employers in construction are using multi lingual supervisors, and translating instructions and guidance into the first language for their workers.
 Inductions, tool box talks and training materials are becoming available in a range of languages.